cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/03-basics-kubectl.md

 objectives:
 - "Learn what the kubectl command can do"
-- "Appreciate the necessity for the Argo workflows tool (or similar)"
 - "Learn how to set up different services/resources to get the most of your cluster"

 keypoints:
 - "`kubectl` is the ruler of GKE"
-- "Argo is a very useful tool for running workflows and parallel jobs"
-- "To be able to write, read and extract data, a few services/resources need to be set up on the GCP"
 ---

 ## K8s - Imperative vs Declarative programming